Wilhelm II: Eulenberg Scandal

 In the years 1906–1909, Socialist journalist Maximilian Harden published accusations of homosexual activity involving ministers, courtiers, army officers, and Wilhelm's closest friend and advisor, Prince Philipp zu Eulenberg.
 According to Robert K. Massie:

 Homosexuality was officially repressed in Germany. ...
 It was a criminal offense, punishable by prison, although the law was rarely invoked or enforced.
 Still, the very accusation could stir moral outrage and bring social ruin.
 This was especially true at the highest levels of Society.

 The result was years of highly publicized scandals, trials, resignations, and suicides.
 Harden, like some in the upper echelons of the military and Foreign Office, resented Eulenberg's approval of the Anglo-French Entente, and also his encouragement of Wilhelm to rule personally.
 The scandal led to Wilhelm experiencing a nervous breakdown, and the removal of Eulenberg and others of his circle from the court.
-The view that Wilhelm was a deeply repressed homosexual is increasingly supported by scholars: certainly, he never came to terms with his feelings for Eulenberg.
+The view that Wilhelm was a deeply repressed homosexual or bisexual is increasingly supported by scholars: certainly, he never came to terms with any romantic aspect to his feelings for Eulenberg.
 Historians have linked the Eulenberg scandal to a fundamental shift in German policy that heightened its military aggressiveness and ultimately contributed to World War I.